daffainfo/ctf-writeup/VU CYBERTHON 2023/README.md

 # VU CYBERTHON 2023
 CTF writeup for VU CYBERTHON 2023.
-I took part in this CTF competition with the TCP1P team, and got 7xth place out of 3xx teams
+I took part in this CTF competition with the TCP1P team and secured the 7xth place out of 3xx teams

 Thanks to the TCP1P team especially @dRe